Skip to Content

 How Does Caffeine Works In The Human Body?

-Caffeine, a stimulant, is solely to blame for any energy boost you may experience.
+Caffeine, a stimulant, is solely to blame for any energy boost you may experience after consuming energy drinks.

 Adenosine, a brain chemical associated with sleep, is inhibited by caffeine.